Nodonisko/react-native-performance-toolkit/README.md

 #### Low overhead tracking

-On Android library is reading values from virtual files like `/proc/stat` for CPU usage and `/proc/smaps_rollup` for memory usage.
+On Android, the library is reading values from virtual files like `/proc/stat` for CPU usage and `/proc/smaps_rollup` for memory usage.
 This is very low overhead and doesn't require any additional permissions.

-On iOS library is reading values from `task_vm_info`/`rusage` direct kernel call.
-This is also super very low overhead.
+On iOS, the library is reading values from `task_vm_info`/`rusage` direct kernel call.
+This is also extremely low overhead.

 #### Device Refresh Rate